January in Florence, Italy

 CISaustralia reserves the right to alter fees at any time due to currency fluctuations and/or fee changes made by our partner universities.

-***10 meal plan units per week equates to approximately 5-10 meals per week at one of FUA’s eateries.
-E.g. 1 plate of pasta (dinner) = 2 units, 1 snack (lunch) = 1 unit
+***25 meal plan units equates to approximately 5-10 meals per week at one of FUA’s eateries.
+E.g. 1 plate of pasta (dinner) = 2 units, 1 snack (lunch) = 1 unit.
+Please note that unused meal plan units will expire at the end of each week.

 Adventure Awaits